 Hit the sales

 Various times of the year are brilliant for buying new office equipment.
 If you’re looking for computers or electronics, Cyber Monday usually has some great deals.
+Amazon, in particular, often has great Cyber Monday deals on flat screen monitors, computers, and other items needed to complete an office.
 The January Sales is also prime time to save money on equipment – the demand is very low during this period as companies are just recovering from Christmas, and so office furniture companies have to compete hard against one another to get sales.

 Going paperless isn’t just good for the environment, it saves costs.
 Sharing everything digitally will prevent the need to buy a printer and all the other costs that come with it.
 Less printing also means less need for storage such as filing cabinets and shelves.
 Everything from handbooks to contracts can be made digital.
 You can even sign documents digitally nowadays using the DocuSign app.
 Try this out to see if it works for your business.